Murderers & Robbers

 Murderers & Robbers is the first compilation album by American rapper Project Pat.
 It was released on July 25, 2000, through Project Records with distribution via Street Level LLC.
-Labeled as an "underground album", it is mainly a compilation of the rapper's mixtape material from the early 1990s before a prison sentence interrupted his career, similar to Three 6 Mafia's Underground series of compilation albums released from 1999-2000.
+Labeled as an "underground album", it is mainly a compilation of the rapper's mixtape material from the 1990s before a prison sentence interrupted his career, similar to Three 6 Mafia's Underground series of compilation albums released from 1999 to 2000.